 - Creating a personal or professional journal online

-- Using blog software to power a website that may have one or many authors
+- Using blog software (or a web hosting service like SiteGround Rating) to power a website that may have one or many authors

 Last week, Forrester came out with a report recommending the practice of “sponsored blogging” — basically, marketers offering payment or goods to bloggers in exchange for product reviews, etc. ReadWriteWeb writes how they’re sort of against this practice.
 They attempt to make a distinction between cash payments, products, and other offerings — and to define how advertorials fit into the whole mess.

 This is an area where transparency solves a lot of problems.
 I started writing many years ago on the college newspaper staff, and we had drawers and drawers full of CDs and tapes [yep, I’m old] from record companies, and books from publishers.
 In the media industry, that’s not viewed as a free benefit — those are review copies.
 Music and book publishers know that most media outlets won’t review items unless you give them a free copy to try.
 [Consumer Reports has long stood out in this field: They purchase everything they review and don’t even take advertising.]